framps/raspiBackupDoc/en/src/error-messages.md

 A backup program (`dd`, `tar` or `rsync`) used by *raspiBackup*, has received an error.
 The RC indicates the error code.
-Usually the backup program writes a more detailed message that helps to find the cause. find the cause.
+Usually the backup program writes a more detailed message that helps to find the cause.

 Further actions:

 RC 1 at dd Backup reports a read or write error of a file.
-An RC 1 for tar and RC 23 or RC 24 for rsync means that a file has changed during the backup. changed during the backup.
+An RC 1 for tar and RC 23 or RC 24 for rsync means that a file has changed during the backup.

 RC 2 for tar means that some serious error has occurred.
-It is also possible permissions are missing on the backup device or there is no free space on the backup partition. is available on the backup partition.
+It is also possible permissions are missing on the backup device or there is no free space on the backup partition.

 RC23 on rsync can also be an access problem or an ACL problem with NFS.
 See [FAQ24](faq.md#faq24) for the ACL problem and NFS.

-The corresponding error messages from the backup tool can be found if the lines following the executeCmd command in the debug log and they are also displayed displayed on the console or in the e-mail.
+The corresponding error messages from the backup tool can be found if the lines following the `executeCmd` command in the debug log and they are also displayed displayed on the console or in the e-mail.

 Previous messages show the exact error message of the backup program.